Skip to main content

 Visit & Connect

-Participate in a webinar and/or book a one-on-one appointment with Shannon, our Admissions Coordinator for the Justice & Public Safety Program.
+Participate in a webinar and/or book a one-on-one appointment with an Admissions Coordinator for the Justice & Public Safety Program.

 Guelph-Humber building